WBUZ (New York): Revocation of licenses

 Public objection to WBUZ's license renewal first surfaced on May 6, 1981.
 FCC records indicate the filing of an "Informal Objection to License Renewal" by attorney Andrew Schwartzman, who filed the objection on behalf of Chautauqua County Rural Ministry, the Dunkirk-Fredonia League of Women Voters, and the Dunkirk branch of the NAACP.
 The objections arose out of Serafin's alleged refusal to hire an African-American woman as a secretary, and his refusal to grant equal time to opposing views surrounding matters concerning public housing, local police, and a water fluoridation project as required under the Fairness Doctrine of the era.

 In September 1985, the American Society of Composers, Authors and Publishers revoked WBUZ's license to play songs by ASCAP artists due to Serafin defaulting on royalty payments.
 WBUZ continued to air the songs, prompting ASCAP to sue.
 Residents also complained that Serafin was running contests and not awarding the stated prizes.

 In April 1987, the FCC's board recommended the cancellation of WBUZ's license.
 When Serafin said he needed time to try finding a buyer for the station, federal judge Walter Miller offered Serafin the option of additional time by selling under the FCC's 'distress sale' policy, which allows discounted sales to minorities.
 Serafin reportedly refused the offer, and the station fell silent in 1989.

-The WBUZ calls would end up on a short-lived AM station in Terre Haute, Indiana, in 2000 (see WBOW (1230 AM).
+The WBUZ calls would end up on a short-lived AM station in Terre Haute, Indiana, in 2000 (see WBOW [1230 AM]).
 The station, in the midst of its own license revocation proceedings, closed the next year.
-There now a WBUZ FM licensed in the Nashville, Tennessee, area.
+There is now a WBUZ FM licensed in the Nashville, Tennessee, area.